-- 1. Meadows are numerically dominated by a core set of widely distributed tropical and tropical-temperate species.
+- 1. Meadows are numerically dominated by a core set of widely distributed tropical and tropicaltemperate species.
 Tropical vagrants occur from time to time but are uncommon. - 2.
 All species have adaptations that allow rapid recovery following disturbance (Kilminster et al. 2015).
 This is a necessary requirement for living in dynamic environments as occurs in Moreton Bay. - 3.
-Zostera muelleri is restricted to shallow waters (<2 m below LAT), forming dense meadows that are comparatively stable over time in subtidal waters, but more dynamic near the landward margin. - 4.
-Sparse Halophila species meadows extend to depths down to -4 m below LAT and show great variability in assemblage structure among years. - 5.
+Zostera muelleri is typically restricted to shallow waters (<2 m below LAT), forming dense meadows that are comparatively stable over time in subtidal waters and areas. - 4.
+Moderate density Halophila species meadows typically extend to depths down to -4 m below LAT and show great variability in assemblage structure among years. - 5.
 Seagrass meadows show cyclic changes in extent in response to flood-drought cycles. - 6.
+The 2023 results indicate that seagrass meadows had commenced recolonisation (partial recovery) following the 2022 flood. - 7.
 There has been a net long-term expansion in overall seagrass meadow extent at Fisherman Islands since the construction of the FPE (Figure 4.1).